Squeeze the last bit of juice from your old or new PC

 84. If you are using USB 1.0 or USB 2.0 ports, upgrade them to USB 3.0 ports.
 Or just buy a new expansion card and install it into an empty slot.

 85. Remove the drivers for all old devices that may be hidden in Device Manager that you no longer use.

 86. A more extreme option is to choose a faster operating system.
-If you find Vista to be slow, go with Windows XP.
-Switching to Mac or Linux is also an option.
+If you find Vista or 7 to be slow, go with Windows 10.
+Switching to Mac OS X or Linux is also an option.